Educational workshops for middle and high school students

 • Friday, March 27 from 10 a.m. to 1 p.m.

-For students in 1st and 12th grade with a good level in German
+For students in grade 1 and 12 with a good level of German

-This workshop evokes the militant struggle of Beate and Serge Klarsfeld to bring to justice those responsible for Nazi crimes.
-Also following the journey of the Klarsfeld family, students approach the story of the persecution of the Jews of France.
+This workshop evokes the militant fight of Beate and Serge Klarsfeld to bring to justice those responsible for Nazi crimes.
+Also following the journey of the Klarsfeld family, students approach the history of the persecution of Jews in France.
 The activity is entirely conducted in German: it allows students to deepen their language skills.

 Historical periods: World War II, history of the present time.

-Media: Booklet, comic book extracts, video excerpts, archival documents.
+Supports: Booklet, BD extracts, video excerpts, archive documents.

-Main activities: Group work on archival documents, support with an educational booklet, debate, listening to video excerpts in German.
+Main activities: Group work on archival documents, support with an educational booklet, debate, listening to video clips in German.

 Dates: